OpenWaterFoundation/owf-infomapper-coagtransfer/workflow/SupportingData/Municipal-Municipalities/README.md

 ## Overview ##

-The ***Supporting Data / Municipal - Municipalities*** map includes the locations of municipalities as markers and boundaries, with historical population time series.
+This ***Supporting Data / Municipal - Municipalities*** map includes the locations of municipalities as markers and boundaries, with historical population time series.

 ## Update Frequency ##